-We have assessed the impact of wholesale charges increases on retailers and their end-user customers.
-For this assessment we reviewed a large number of customer groups, encompassing different types of charges (e.g. measured, unmeasured and assessed) and consumption to understand their impact of different groups of enduser customers.
+The Board considered the impact of wholesale charges increases on retailers and their end-user customers.
+For this assessment we reviewed a large number of customer groups, encompassing different types of charges (e.g. measured, unmeasured and assessed) and consumption to understand their impact on different groups of end-user customers, concluding that increases would be below 5%.